myudelson/hmm-scalable/readme.txt

 = Tool for fitting Bayesian Knowledge Tracing models =

 This tool is developed to fit Bayesian Knowledge Training models efficiently on large datasets.
 It is a command line utility written in C/C++.
-Most of the development was done while the author was a post-doc at Human-Computer Interaction Institute, Carnegie Mellon University.
+The project started while the author was a post-doc at Human-Computer Interaction Institute, Carnegie Mellon University.
 These sources are published under BSD-new (3-clause BSD) license.

 = Bayesian Knowledge Tracing =